michaelalmeida/Noticias-agora/README.md

 <hr/>

-<span style="padding:20px; background:#fff3e0">The API used in the app was deprecated and stopped working after December 15th, 2016.
-For now, It's impossible to see news in the application.</span>
+<b>The API used in the app was deprecated and stopped working after December 15th, 2016.
+For now, It's impossible to see news in the application.</b>

 News aplication developed with Phonegap using HTML5, CSS3 and JavaScript.
 You can choose the best news for you or, in the main page, view the breaking news.